FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }

     public static class Autonomous {

     }

     public static class Arm {
         public final static int ARM_ID = 0;
     }

+    public static int NEO_CURRENT_LIMIT = 80;
     public static double PI = 3.14159265;
     public static double UPDATE_PERIOD = 0.010; // seconds
-    public static int NEO_550_CURRENT_LIMIT = 25;

 }
 ```

 ## Final Remarks

 If there are any lingering questions about anything gone over in this lesson, please ask a senior programming member.

-With the arm lesson over, you now know how to code three major subsystems that team 1257 uses!
-Next lesson, we will learn about yet another subsystem that team 1257 uses: the elevator!
+With the arm lesson over, you now know how to code three major subsystems that our team uses!
+Next lesson, we will learn about yet another subsystem that Team 1257 uses: the elevator!